miikanissi/miikanissi.com/content/posts/git-guide-for-dummies.md

 ---

 This simple Git guide is satire and not meant to offend anyone.
-If you are a dummy or a beginner to using Git this might actually be helpful to you and work as a cheatsheet (I sometimes visit this post when I forget a command).
+If you are a dummy or a beginner to using Git, this might actually be helpful to you and work as a cheat sheet (I sometimes visit this post when I forget a command).

 ### `git clone`